 In April 2017, Santa Barbara County's designation for ozone under the California Clean Air Act changed from nonattainment to nonattainment-transitional.
-This change in designation occurred because Santa Barbara County continues to have three or fewer exceedances of the ozone standard per calendar year.
-As a result, the District was required to examine whether additional control measures were necessary to accomplish expeditious attainment or to maintain the state standard.
+This change in designation occurred because Santa Barbara County continues to have three or fewer exceedances of the ozone standard per calendar year.6 As a result, the District was required to examine whether additional control measures were necessary to accomplish expeditious attainment or to maintain the state standard.
 Consistent with CAC recommendations, the District Board of Directors modified the 2016 Ozone Plan control measure schedule at its August 2017 hearing to focus on the remaining NOx control measures and shift the ROC measures to contingency, as it was demonstrated that the NOx control measures would assist the District in achieving and maintaining the state ozone standards.

-While the 2018 monitoring data shows that the District can be designated as attainment, there are several steps to the California Air Resources Board (CARB)'s designation process under the California Clean Air Act:
+While the 2018 monitoring data shows that the District can be designated as attainment, there are several steps to the California Air Resources Board (CARB)'s designation process7 under the California Clean Air Act:

 - CARB staff reviews and verifies the accuracy of the reported ozone monitoring data for calendar year 2018.
-Based on 2016-2018 data, CARB staff has indicated that they will propose Santa Barbara County to be designated attainment for the state ozone standards. - 2.
-CARB staff held a webinar on August 27, 2019 in which they reviewed their proposed changes to area designations for state ambient air quality standards; more information is available at ww3.arb.ca.gov/desig/2019statedesig.htm. - 3.
-CARB staff has indicated that they will bring the proposed area designation changes to the CARB Board for approval on December 12, 2019. - 4.
-Once approved by the CARB Board, the designation changes will be forwarded to the California Office of Administrative Law, which issues a formal approval of the changes.
+Based on 2016-2018 data, CARB staff proposed Santa Barbara County to be designated attainment for the state ozone standards. - 2) CARB staff held a public workshop on August 27, 2019 in which they reviewed their proposed changes to area designations for state ambient air quality standards; more information is available at ww3.arb.ca.gov/desig/2019statedesig.htm. - 3) CARB staff indicated that they will bring the proposed area designation changes to the CARB Board for approval on December 12, 2019. - 4) Once approved by the CARB Board, the designation changes will be forwarded to the California Office of Administrative Law, which issues a formal approval of the changes.

 This process could take up to a year to be completed.
-Until these actions are final, the District continues to be designated as nonattainment-transitional and is required to update the 2019 Ozone Plan and assess what is necessary for the region to reach and maintain the state ozone standards.
-If new exceedances are observed at the District's monitoring stations, they could cause the District to shift back to being nonattainment.
-Whether this happens will depend on the concentration levels and the locations where they are measured.
+Until these actions are final, the District continues to be designated as nonattainment-transitional and is required to update the 2019 Ozone Plan to assess what is necessary for the region to attain and maintain the state ozone standards.